-However, Opendoor typically pays less than the market, charges a 5% service fee, and hits you with a bill for any repairs or improvements it thinks your home requires (landscaping, new flooring, paint touchups, etc.).
-Even if your initial offer from Opendoor seems reasonable, you could end up with significantly less once you account for fees and non-negotiable repair costs.
+However, Opendoor typically pays less than the market, charges a 5% service fee,[1] and hits you with a bill for any repairs or improvements it thinks your home requires (landscaping, new flooring, etc.).
+Even if your initial offer from Opendoor seems reasonable, you could end up with significantly less once you account for fees and repair costs.

 Fortunately, you have legitimate alternatives if you’re considering selling to Opendoor.
 Some companies provide a straight cash offer while others offer a hybrid model providing cash upfront to fund your move, plus the opportunity to list your home for additional upside.
-You might find that one of these alternatives offers a better solution for your situation.
+You might find that one of these alternatives offers a better fit for your situation.

-Top Opendoor competitors
+Opendoor competitors

 1. Clever Offers